tecki/ebpfcat/ebpfcat/ebpf.rst

 loaded also from Python code.
 It is possible to write out the maps to a bpf file system using :meth:`ebpf.EBPF.pin_maps`.

-There are three flavors: :class:`arraymap.ArrayMap`, :class:`arraymap.PerCPUArrayMap`, and :class:`hashmap.HashMap`.
+There are four flavors: :class:`arraymap.ArrayMap`, :class:`arraymap.PerCPUArrayMap`, :class:`hashmap.Dict` and
+:class:`hashmap.HashMap`.
 They have different use cases:

 Array Maps
 ~~~~~~~~~~